JohnLam916/Wow_Project/README.md

 **Below are the following steps to run/use our website:**

-1. Download our repository

-2. Clone it to a folder on your computer
+1. Download our repository and clone it to a folder on your computer

-3. Use your chosen IDE to open the folder

-4. Open your terminal, make sure you are in the correct folder and install the following libraries: Binance, Flask, Boot strap
+2. Install the following libraries on your terminal: Binance, Flask, Boot strap

-5. Once the proper libraries are installed, and you are in the proper folder, on your terminal type in: flask run
+3. Use your chosen IDE to open the folder, on your terminal type in: flask run

-6. When this happens, a link should appear that looks like this: http://127.0.0.1:5000/
+4. When this happens, a link should appear that looks like this: http://127.0.0.1:5000/

-7. Copy and paste that link into your preferred browser
+5. Copy and paste that link into your preferred browser

-8. Once that is completed a white page will be rendered that says: This Exchange is By Invitation Only, below which you are asked to enter in your API_key and API_Secret
+6. Once that is completed a white page will be rendered that ask you for your API_Key and API_Secret

-9. If you enter a non-valid key and secret or attempt to press login without giving proper credentials, you will not be allowed to move pass the login page
+7. If you enter a non-valid key and secret or attempt to press login without giving proper credentials, you will not be allowed to move pass the login page

-10. If you entered in valid key and secret you will be redirected to the home page where you will be greeted with your current available to trade balance, your current crypto holdings, technical indicators at work, and a area where you can execute buy and sell orders through binance.us.
+8. If you entered in valid key and secret you will be redirected to the home page where you will be greeted with your current available balance to trade, your current holdings, and ability to execute buy and sell orders through binance.us.

-11. One of the key feature of our website is that it will stream live data from Binance that are processed through technical indicators that will let an investor know when to buy or sell a particular crypto currency based on a particular time frame a user selects
+9. Technical indicators will be displayed to let an investor know when to buy or sell a particular crypto currency and allow users to select timeframes they want analyzed.
+Following timeframes available: minute, hourly, daily, weekly or monthly.

-12. The technical indicators will allow investors the ability to select timeframes they want analyzed which makes it a more useful tool to a broader audience of investors.
-For example, day traders maybe more interested in the minute or hourly fluctuation of a particular security, while a swing trader are more concerned with the daily or weekly fluctuations.

-13. Our technical ossicilator will allow users to select duration analysis by the minute up to a month.

-14. Once you have selected the crypto currency you are interested in and have imbibed the information given to you about whether to sell or buy the crypto currency in the next few moments, you can scroll down our site where you will be greeted by a buy or sell form.

-15. On the form you are given the option to select any of the crypto currencies that are available to be traded on Binance.us.
-You are then to enter in a quantity, once you are satisfied, you can press the buy or sell button.

-16. In the event, where you entered in the wrong amount for the quantity either above your current available balance to trade, or too small a quantity, you will not be allowed to execute a trade and an error will be displayed on your terminal explaining to you why you can't execute a trade and how to enter in a correct trade.

-17. If you have entered in a correct trade, the page will refresh and show you your current holdings and your current available balance.

-**Next Upgrades**

-1. Automate the mechanical trading to a fully self functioning bot that takes user parameters on how to trade and "is user friendly"
-2. Along with the bot, we will make a fully functional webpage that will provide investors with resources on best practices on how to use the bot.
-3. Allow users to back trade on historical data to test out how the bot will perform with settings to help investors fine tune their investment strategy
-4. A key tool we will implement in the next phase of the development will include a technical indicator called the Relative Strength Index which will accept user input to adjust the RSI feedback to the bot on how to trade.
-A more risk prone investor can make a few simple adjustments that will make the bot trade more aggressively, while a more conservative investor can make a few simple adjustments and make the bot trade more conservatively.
+10. Once you are ready to execute a trade you can go to our trade form and select a crypto to buy or sell and quanity you want executed.

+If you correctly followed the steps above, you have just executed a trade.
+May your investment journey be a fruitful!